 An alloy of iron and carbon is called steel.
 It is an alloy that has improved strength and is resistant to fracture.
 Steel is less costly, strong and has several uses.

-It can be used in several machines, tools, weapons, cars, buildings etc. Properties of steel include high strength, less weight.
+It can be used in several machines, tools, weapons, cars, buildings etc. Properties of steel include high strength, and less weight.
 Stainless steel is resistant to corrosion and is also ductile.

 Metals are chemical elements that occur naturally.
 They have independent uses, properties, and compositions.
 Various metals occur in nature in different states.